Sharjah

 Although it is not as well known as Dubai or Abu Dhabi, Sharjah plays an important role in regional politics and culture.
 The emirate claims key positions in the UAE's political and economic union.

 Sharjah's political system is a constitutional monarchy.
 Politics is shaped by the current ruler, Sheikh Sultan bin Muhammad Al-Qasimi.
-The Emir, who has received two doctorates in England, promotes education, culture and social structures.
-He founded a number of educational and cultural institutions.
+The Emir, who holds two doctorates in England, promotes education, culture and social structures.
+He founded educational institutions and cultural institutions.

-Sharjah - the Ruler's Office at Cultural SquareSharjah - the Ruler's Office at Cultural Square
+Sharjah - Sharjah Public Library at Cultural SquareSharjah - Sharjah Public Library at Cultural Square

 Culture and sciences